vsrinivas/fuchsia/package_metadata.md

   `/system/data/boringssl` directories in the package's namespace.
 (The latter of which will be removed once all clients transition to the former.)

+- `persistent-storage`, which requests access to persistent storage for the device, located in `/data` in the package's namespace.
+(Future work will likely make this access more fine-grained than just the `/data` directory.)

 See [sandboxing.md](sandboxing.md) for more information about sandboxing.